 Collection from roadsides or small stands of native trees which are in a park setting or are surrounded by developed land is unsatisfactory as there is a good chance that the stock has been planted from non-local sources.

 Ecosourcing plants from nurseries

-If sourcing from a nusery, will need to find a one that grows ecosourced native plants (not every nursery does) and check that:
+If sourcing from a nusery, find one that grows ecosourced native plants (not every nursery does) and check the following.

-- The plants available are grown from seed collected from wild plants for restoration purposes;
+- The plants are grown from seed collected from wild plants for restoration purposes.

 When to collect seeds

 The main collection period is late summer and autumn.
 Seed is ready to collect when it is ripe.
 This varies from plant to plant, but seed will either fall or change colour.